 Patterned Window Treatments

-Every window is an opportunity to make a design statement, and the large size of a sliding glass door allows you to make a big statement.
-Patterned fabrics can turn your sliding glass door into a focal point.
+Every window is an opportunity to make a design statement, and the large size of a sliding door allows you to make a big statement.
+Patterned fabrics can turn your sliding door into a focal point.
 Sliding panels allow you to present a large swath of fabric—bright and colorful, subdued and stately, or something in between—while maintaining the door’s functionality.
 For doorways that see less foot traffic, traditional curtains and drapery offer the ultimate opportunity to showcase beautiful fabrics.

 It is important to consider the length of your window treatment.
 Sliding panels and vertical blinds, with their sturdy structure, can extend nearly to the floor.
 In fact, they look best when cut like this.
 Curtains and drapery around a doorway are another matter.
 Drapery that puddles on the floor will present a hazard to people using the doorway and might eventually accumulate dirt.
 Length is also an important factor if you choose a fabric for a sliding panel or vertical blind.
 How much of the pattern will appear on each panel or vane?
 How does the fabric look in a vertical treatment?
 Your Graber design expert has the know-how to help you with these decisions.